-21. MPO Competitive Project Selection
+22. MPO Competitive Project Selection

 Projects not selected for programming in the statewide competition must be considered by the MPOs in administering a competitive selection process.

-An MPO may delegate its project selection to the Commission if it uses the Commission's statewide competition project selection criteria, weighting, minimum project size, match requirement, and definition of disadvantaged communities.
+An MPO may delegate its project selection to the Commission if it uses the Commission's statewide competition project selection criteria, weighting, minimum funding request amount, match requirement, and definition of disadvantaged communities.

-An MPO, with Commission approval, may use a different project selection criteria or weighting, minimum project size, match requirement, and/or definition of disadvantaged communities for its competitive selection process.
-Use of a minimum project size of \$500,000 or less, or different match requirement than in the statewide competitive program does not require prior Commission approval.
+With Commission approval, an MPO may use a different project selection criteria or weighting, minimum funding request amount, match requirement, and/or definition of disadvantaged communities for its competitive selection process.
+Prior Commission approval is required for a minimum funding request requirement of \$500,000 or greater, or different match requirement than in the statewide competitive program.

 An MPO may also elect to have a supplemental MPO-specific call for projects.
 The projects received in this call must be considered along with those not selected for funding in the statewide competitive program.
 As part of the supplemental call for projects, MPOs may allow applicants to down-scope or provide a scalability plan for statewide-submitted projects.
-An MPO may recommend a quick-build project for programming; however, all quick-build project applications must be submitted in the manner outlined in Appendix D.MPOs that choose to administer a competitive selection process must use a multidisciplinary advisory group, similar to the Project Evaluation Committee described in Section 18, to assist in evaluating project applications.
+An MPO may recommend a quick-build project for programming; however, all quick-build project applications must be submitted in the manner outlined in Appendix D. MPOs that choose to administer a competitive selection process must use a multidisciplinary advisory group, similar to the Project Evaluation Committee described in Section 19, to assist in evaluating project applications.
 The Commission will provide a checklist to the MPOs that includes what the MPO must submit with its programming recommendations to the Commission, including:

-- List of the members of its multidisciplinary advisory group. - Description of unbiased project selection methodology. - Programming template provided by Caltrans and Commission staff with the following elements: - List of all projects evaluated and regional competition scores - Projects recommended with implementing agency name, project name, county, total project cost, request amount, fiscal years, phases, state only funding requests, state and federal funding split, and amount benefiting disadvantaged communities. - Project type designations such as Non-infrastructure, Safe Routes to School, etc. - Board resolution approving the program of projects. - Project Programming Requests (PPRs). - Copies of all applications received by the MPO if the MPO conducted a supplemental call for projects.
-Applications that were submitted to a supplemental call for projects that were recommended for programming by an MPO will not be considered for programming unless the application is received by February 20, 2023.
+- List of the members of its multidisciplinary advisory group. - Description of unbiased project selection methodology.

+- Programming template provided by Caltrans and Commission staff with the following elements: - List of all projects evaluated and regional competition scores - Projects recommended with implementing agency name, project name, county, total project cost, request amount, fiscal years, phases, State-only funding requests, state and federal funding split, and amount benefiting disadvantaged communities. - Project type designations such as Non-infrastructure, Safe Routes to School, etc. - Board resolution approving the program of projects. - Project Programming Requests (PPRs). - Copies of all applications received by the MPO if the MPO conducted a supplemental call for projects.
+Applications that were submitted to a supplemental call for projects that were recommended for programming by an MPO will not be considered for programming unless the application is received by February 21, 2025.
 Commission staff and Caltrans staff will review all applications for eligibility and deliverability.